postmanlabs/labs-docs/src/pages/docs/reports/all-workspaces-reports.md

     * Creating, editing, deleting, and sending requests.
     * Creating, editing, and deleting collections, APIs, environments, mocks, and monitors.

-    > This metric does not include administrative or billing-related tasks that happen outside of a workspace.
+    > This metric doesn't include administrative or billing-related tasks that happen outside of a workspace.

 * **Most viewed public workspace** - A link to the most viewed public workspace in the past three months.
-* **Views on public entities** - The number of workspace and collection views within your public workspaces in the reporting period.
+* **Views on public entities** - The number of workspace and collection views within your public workspaces in the last three months.
 * **Entities in public workspaces** - The number of environments, monitors, mocks, collections, and APIs in your team's public workspaces.
-* **Forks and Pull requests on public collections over time** - The number of times a collection in your public workspaces has been forked or pulled in the reporting period.
+* **Forks and Pull requests on public collections over time** - The number of times a collection in your public workspaces has been forked or pulled in the last six months.
 This might include forks and pull requests that have since been deleted, as long as they were created in the reporting period.
-* **Watch count** - The number of times someone has watched a collection or API in your public workspaces in the reporting period.
+* **Watch count** - The number of times someone has watched a collection or API in your public workspaces in the last six months.
 This number includes users who watched and then unwatched an entity.
-* **Comments over time** - The number of times a person has commented on an API, collection, pull request, request, or folder in your public workspaces in the reporting period.
+* **Comments over time** - The number of times a person has commented on an API, collection, pull request, request, or folder in your public workspaces in the last six months.